-Gingerbread people are, underneath it all, just a simple biscuit recipe with those all-important gingerbread spices added in, whether you're eating them at Christmas or any other time of the year.
-Some of ingredients I used are:
+Vegan gingerbread people are, underneath it all, just a simple biscuit recipe with those all-important gingerbread spices added in, whether you're eating them at Christmas or any other time of the year.
+The ingredients are:

 - Brown sugar - I prefer unrefined sugar to standard caster sugar, but any sugar will work.
 The darker the sugar, the darker the biscuit